grinnell-cs/csc151-images/pages/syllabus.md

 I have an accommodation that gives me extra time on in-class exams.
 What should I do about the Friday LA quizzes?

 > Section 1: I would prefer that you arrive early.
 Section 2: You can take it immediately after class.
-Section 3: I would prefer that you arrive early, but you can also take it after class.
-(Those times are 8:00--8:30, 11:30--12:00, 2:00-2:30, and 4:00-4:30.
+Section 3: You can take it immediately after class.
+(Those times are 8:00--8:30, 11:30--12:00, and 4:00-4:30.
 Folks in any section can use any of those times.)

-I don't have an accommodation taht gives me extra time on in-class exams, but I feel like I need extra time.
+I don't have an accommodation that gives me extra time on in-class exams, but I feel like I need extra time.

 > You may use the same times.